spamlab-iee/os/README.md

 $ python -m openstereo
 ```

-## Troubleshooting
+## Known Issues

-1. Installing matplotlib on ubuntu 17.10 didn't work for this software.
-Install the package python3-matplotlib instead from apt.

-2. Python 2.7 only works with excel spreadsheet files (.xls|.xlsx) for now, thanks to unicode literals headaches.
+1. Python 2.7 only works with excel spreadsheet files (.xls|.xlsx) for now, thanks to unicode literals headaches.
 Should sort this soon, if possible.